Education is an increasing priority for integration but education systems are slow to respond.

-- Schools in most countries (35/52) encourage the appreciation of cultural diversity, either as a stand-alone subject or throughout the curriculum.
-Only seven countries provide both options at the same time, while ten countries provide neither (Argentina, Brazil, China, Denmark, France, Hungary, India, Indonesia, and Poland).
+- Schools in most countries (45/56) encourage the appreciation of cultural diversity, either as a stand-alone subject or throughout the curriculum.
+Only eight countries provide both options at the same time, while 11 countries provide neither (Argentina, Brazil, China, Denmark, France, Hungary, India, Indonesia, Poland, Saudi Arabia and South Africa).

-- The large majority of MIPEX countries (41/52) do not have any measures in place to bring immigrants into the teacher workforce.
-Only Australia, Canada, China, Finland, Ireland, Germany, New Zealand, the Netherlands, Norway, Sweden, and Turkey have adopted measures to do so.
+- The large majority of MIPEX countries (44/56) do not have any measures in place to bring immigrants into the teacher workforce.
+Only Australia, Canada, China, Finland, Ireland, Germany, New Zealand, the Netherlands, the UAE, Norway, Sweden, and Turkey have adopted measures to do so.

 Policies and integration outcomes: What do we learn from robust studies?